 The Other End of the Spectrum

-Low body weight is a common feature of Crohn’s disease and sufferers often struggle to maintain a healthy body weight.
-However, Crohn’s patients who are overweight and even obese are not uncommon.
-In fact, a recent study concluded that up to 16 percent of Crohn’s patients are obese and two percent are morbidly obese.
+Low body weight is a common feature of Crohn’s disease and people with the condition often struggle to maintain a healthy body weight.
+However, there are also many people with Crohn’s disease who are overweight.

 Being obese puts Crohn’s patients at increased risk for complications if they should need to undergo surgery to correct intestinal problems.
-Studies have shown that surgeries on obese patients took longer and they were more likely to heal poorly, compared to normal weight individuals.
-Surgical complications rose in tandem with rising body mass index (BMI) among study participants.
+A study on the wound-healing process published in the Journal of Dental Research showed that surgeries on obese patients often take longer to heal and are more likely to heal poorly, compared to individuals at a healthy weight.

 Enteral Nutrition Therapy

 Doctors have numerous weapons in their arsenal to fight Crohn’s disease.
-Powerful drugs to decrease inflammation may allow some patients’ disease to go into remission.
-Examples include the aminosalicylates and corticosteroids.
+Powerful drugs to decrease inflammation may allow some people to go into remission.
+Examples include aminosalicylates and corticosteroids.
 Others may benefit from drugs such as immunomodulators, antibiotics, or the newest class of drugs called biologic therapies.

-Another approach is to induce remission of the disease using enteral nutrition.
+Another approach is enteral nutrition.
 Enteral nutrition involves introducing a liquid nutrient formula directly into the stomach or intestines using a tube that is threaded through a nostril.
-Some studies have shown that patients respond as well to enteral nutrition therapy as they do to drug therapy with corticosteroids.
+Some studies have shown that people respond as well to enteral nutrition therapy as they do to drug therapy with corticosteroids.
 This is especially true among children with Crohn’s.